Co-chairs of the IPA topic committee are: Athena Hoeppner (University of Central Florida) and Jack Maness (University of Denver).

 Transfer Standing Committee

-The members of the Transfer Standing Committee are responsible for encouraging publisher endorsement and planning outreach, education and training activities.
-Currently, the Standing Committee is reviewing its communications and materials around the Transfer Alerting Service and turning attention to elements of the Transfer Recommended Practice that may need to be updated in a future revision.
+The members of the Transfer Standing Committee, who meet bi-monthly, are responsible for encouraging publisher endorsement and planning outreach, education and training activities.
+The Standing Committee has been immersed this year to discussions around the next version of Transfer, reviewing new use scenarios--such as those involving open access details, such as transformative agreements--and inspecting Transfer elements and procedures that may need to be updated.

 Z39.7 Data Dictionary Standing Committee